vSphere ESXi 6.5, 6.7, 7.0 – Unable to take quiesced snapshot

 To my surprise after doing this, not only was I able to create a quiesced snapshot, but the snapshot processed almost instantly (200x faster than previously when it was functioning).

 I’m assuming this was causing a high load for the VMware snapshot to process and a timeout was being hit on snapshot creation which caused the issue.
 While Windows volume shadow copies are unrelated to VMware snapshots, they both utilize the same VSS (Volume Shadow Copy Service) system inside of windows to function and process.
-One must also keep in mind that the Windows volume shadow copies will of course be part of a VMware snapshot.
+One must also keep in mind that the Windows volume shadow copies will of course be part of a VMware snapshot since they are stored inside of the VMDK (the virtual disk) file.

 PLEASE NOTE: Deleting your Windows Volume Shadow copies will delete your Windows volume snapshots inside of the virtual machine.
 You will lose the ability to restore files and folders from previous volume shadow copy snapshots.
 Be aware of what this means and what you are doing before attempting this fix.